 IPS is responsible for evaluating the international credentials, including designating equivalencies for credit and grades.
 Students are informed of how the credit is equated prior to participation and that information can be requested at any time by emailing our office.

-Academic advisors/Department Chairs must designate a course code (Example: BUAD 101 or BUAD 2XX) for each course the student lists on their form.
+Academic advisors/Department Chairs are responsible for designating a course code (Example: BUAD 101 or BUAD 2XX) for each course the student lists on their form.
 They must also provide a note for the Degree Audit Area to mark how the course would help the student make academic progress.
 This is a requirement from the Office of Financial Aid and assists IPS in processing the international transcript.

 If the course falls outside of your academic department, you and/or the student should work with the other department to provide an equivalency.
 The form must be signed by the participant's academic advisor and department chair.
 No additional proof or documentation is needed by the third party/other academic department.
 The signatures on the form signify that all course on the form have been reviewed and approved.
-A copy of the Study Abroad Transfer of Credit Form, and the instructions IPS provides the students can be found on our website here.
+The form and instructions can be found on our website here.

 Important Documents:Study Abroad Transfer of Credit Form